fossxo/fossxo-gdd/source/technical-design/systems.rst

 #######

 Systems contain small pieces of the game's logic that is applied to collections of components or resources.
-The systems can be grouped be grouped into bundles that provide a specific game feature.
+The systems can be grouped into bundles that provide a specific game feature.

-This section describes how systems are constructed and provides details about core systems used by the game.
+This section describes how systems are constructed and provides details about the core systems used by the game.

 .. index:: System trait